paschalc24/cs326-project-1-equals-true/docs/milestone-2.md

 view details of the log from that day.

 The form to log hours will include 7 inputs:
-* Start Time: unix timestamp
+* Start Time: string
-* End Time: unix timestamp
+* End Time: string
-* Date: unix timestamp
+* Date: string
 * Location: string
 * Employer: string
 * Work Type: string